torvalds/linux/Documentation/driver-api/cxl/linux/early-boot.rst

 The relevant code exists in: :code:`linux/drivers/acpi/numa/srat.c`.

-See the Example Platform Configurations section for more information.
+See :doc:`Example Platform Configurations <../platform/example-configs>`
+for more info.

 Memory Tiers Creation
 =====================